 The symposium was previously scheduled for March 3-5, 2020 at the Allen Institute in Seattle, WA.
-In order to accommodate the full lineup of speakers in a virtual format, the symposium will now be presented as a series of virtual events.
+In order to accommodate the full lineup of speakers in a virtual format, the symposium was presented as series of virtual events.

 The kickoff event was hosted by the Allen Institute as a Zoom Webinar on November 18, 2020.